A series of free, online High School Geometry Video Lessons.

 A transformation changes the size, shape, or position of a figure and creates a new figure.
 A geometry transformation is either rigid or non-rigid; another word for a rigid transformation is "isometry".
 An isometry, such as a rotation, translation, or reflection, does not change the size or shape of the figure.
 A dilation is not an isometry since it either shrinks or enlarges a figure.

-This tutorial reviews how to perform a translation on the coordinate plane using a triangle.
+How to perform a translation on the coordinate plane using a triangle?

-This tutorial reviews how to translate a given polygon on the coordinate plane.
+How to translate a given polygon on the coordinate plane?